praeclarum/FunctionalMeetup/slides/index.md

 1. Create with the function needed to generate its view model from the app data

-2. Monitor the *UpdatedData* event for changes
+2. Monitor the *AppRepo.UpdatedData* event for changes

     * When the data changes, reload the view model
     * Compare the new view model against the last one